CASIO008/CASIO008/README.md

 <hr />

-- 🧑‍🎓 I'm a rising Junior at New York University (NYU).
+- 🧑‍🎓 I'm a rising Junior, studying computer science from distance in USF University of San Francisco
-- 🔭 I'm currently working on a research project with [Professor Torsten Suel](http://engineering.nyu.edu/~suel/) at the Department of Computer Science and Engineering at NYU Tandon.
+- 🔭 I'm currently working on personal projects with [Suel]

     The research focuses on enhancing information retrieval accuracy and efficiency by using machine learning to improve learned inverted index structures derived from complex transformer-based ranking systems.
 To learn more, visit my blog post: <a href="https://soyuj.com/blog/ugsrp-2023">Improving Learned Index Structures</a>